onetwo346/freeworld/README.md

 # Freeworld

 A cosmic social media platform designed by Cosmos Coderr (cosmoscoderr@gmail.com).

-## Setup
-1. Install Node.js and MongoDB.
-2. Clone this repo: `git clone <your-repo-url>`
-3. Install dependencies: `npm install`
-4. Start MongoDB: `mongod`
-5. Run the server: `npm start`
-6. Open `http://localhost:3000` in your browser.

 ## Features
 - Intro page with cosmic vibes.
-- Unique code-based login with IP detection.
+- Unique code-based login with IP detection using WebRTC.
-- Stunning profile page with social features.
+- Stunning profile page with peer-to-peer social features using WebRTC.

+## How to Use
+1. Clone this repository: `git clone https://github.com/yourusername/freeworld.git`
+2. Open `index.html` in a browser to start.
+3. Host on GitHub Pages by pushing to the `gh-pages` branch.

+## Notes
+- This uses WebRTC for peer-to-peer connections.
+For simplicity, signaling is manual (copy-paste SDP offers/answers).
+- No server-side code (no Node.js) is used, making it fully static and GitHub Pages compatible.